fjzeit/lolos/README.md

 A from-scratch implementation of CP/M 2.2 (Control Program for Microcomputers) written in pure Intel 8080 assembly language.
 Lolos is a fully bootable operating system that runs on the z80pack emulator.

+> **Note**: This project is still under active development and testing.
+While core functionality works and passes automated tests, some edge cases may not yet be fully handled.

 ## Features

 - **Complete CP/M 2.2 implementation** - All standard BDOS functions (0-37, 40)